Divers from the US Navy have begun searching for 10 sailors still missing after their destroyer collided with a tanker near Singapore.

 US President Donald Trump has also put out a tweet about the accident.

-US Navy losing its edge?
-Jonathan Marcus, Defence Correspondent, BBC News Two serious collisions with merchant vessels; some 17 crew members dead or missing; and two guided missile destroyers of the US Seventh Fleet out of action for months - good reason then for a thorough review.
+Two serious collisions with merchant vessels; some 17 crew members dead or missing; and two guided missile destroyers of the US Seventh Fleet out of action for months - good reason then for a thorough review.

 But are these unconnected episodes or part of a broader systemic failure?
 This is what the new review will have to find out.

+Analysts and former officers note the high tempo of operations.
 The US Navy - despite its size - is just not large enough, they say, to do everything that is asked of it.
+Training inevitably suffers.

 And the dramatic growth in merchant shipping - the real measure of our globalised world - means the sea-lanes are now more crowded than ever.

 For years the US Navy has had no obvious peer competitor.
+And some fear that it may be losing its edge.

-What happened in the previous collisions?
 This is the fourth time in a year that a US navy vessel has been involved in an accident.

 Just two months ago, seven US sailors were killed when the USS Fitzgerald collided with a container ship in Japanese waters near the port city of Yokosuka.